finessevanes/aave-take-home/README.md

 ## Writing
 ### QA
 #### ❓ How can I get a list of the recent liquidations on the Aave Polygon V3 market?
+I wasn't able to confirm this, but I think you might be able to use GraphQL, since that is the tool used to get user account information to determine whealth of the loan.
+I researched polyscan to see if they had an api endpoint, they do not.
+Using the Pool Contract for Polygon (0x794a61358D6845594F94dc1DB02A252b5b4814aD) I searched in polygoscan for `liquidationCall` but couldn't find it in the first 500 transactions listed.
 #### ❓ How do I get my token listed on Aave?
 __✅ A:__ In order to have your token added to the Aave ecosystem, you will need to complete the following tasks: